nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "{ title: "...,..." }"
 ```

-Extract an array of datetime attribute values for all time tags on a page as "dates".
+Extract an array of datetime attributes for all time tags on a page as "dates".

 ```javascript
 scrapefrom({